Red vs. Blue: Critical response

 Red vs. Blue attracted interest immediately; the first episode was featured on Slashdot, Penny Arcade, and Fark on the same day, and had 20,000 downloads within a day.
 The following episodes wound up downloaded hundreds of thousands of times, forcing a change on the distribution to peer-to-peer file sharing to cut the increasing server costs.
 Ramsey noted Red vs. Blue also "had a broader appeal than we anticipated", gathering a female following along with the expected demographic of young adult males.
 Shortly after episode 2, Bungie contacted Rooster Teeth.
 Although the crew had feared that any contact would be to force an end to the project, Bungie enjoyed the videos and was supportive; one staff member called the production "kind of brilliant".
 A deal was arranged to ensure that the series could continue to use Bungie's game properties without license fees.
 The relationship has continued with Bungie's successor in the Halo series, 343 Industries.
 Red vs. Blue continued to attract more attention, and by April 2004, Kevin J. Delaney of The Wall Street Journal estimated that weekly viewership was between 650,000 and 1,000,000.
 In a 2006 interview, Strange Company founder Hugh Hancock called the series probably "the most successful machinima productions [sic]" and estimated that it was generating almost US$200,000 annually.
 Red vs. Blue content was also included with a premium "Legendary" edition of Halo 3.

 Red vs. Blue was widely acclaimed within the machinima industry.
 The first season won awards for Best Picture, Best Independent Machinima Film, and Best Writing at the Academy of Machinima Arts & Sciences' 2003 Machinima Film Festival.
 Two years later, at the 2005 festival, the won an award for Best Independent Machinima and was nominated for five others.
 At the 2006 Machinima Festival, the series was nominated for awards in voice acting and writing, but won neither.
+Season 10 was nominated by the Producers Guild of America for Outstanding Digital Series in 2013.